kushika-s30/ArduinoSideProjects/README.md

 ## 2. LED Dice

 This sketch makes use of 6 LEDs which are connected parallelly to 6 digital pins of the Arduino UNO.

 Whenever the PUSH button, which is connected to an other pin of the board, is pressed, a random number of LEDs between (1-6) will glow, serving the purpose of a dice.

+Sketch uses 1724 bytes (5%) of program storage space.
+Maximum is 32256 bytes.
+Global variables use 15 bytes (0%) of dynamic memory, leaving 2033 bytes for local variables.
+Maximum is 2048 bytes.